jacklanelondon123/-E-Commerce-Customer-Segmentation-Retention-Analysis---SQL/README.md

-RFM_analysis.sql	SQL script for RFM segmentation cohort_revenue.xlsx	Cohort analysis tables and visuals rfm_segments.xlsx	Pivot tables and RFM segment breakdown images/	Folder containing visuals for charts and heatmaps README.md	Full documentation (this file)
+RFM_analysis.sql	SQL script for RFM segmentation cohort_revenue.xlsx	Cohort analysis tables and visuals rfm_segments.xlsx	Pivot tables and RFM segment breakdown images/	Visuals for charts and heatmaps
+README.md	Full documentation (this file)

 🌟 Reflection
 This project demonstrates my ability to:

 Create a full data-to-insight workflow using SQL and Excel